Ill-Posedness Analysis of CSI-Based Electromagnetic Inverse Scattering for Material Reconstruction in ISAC Systems: Numerical Simulations and Results

 \subsection{Normalized Mean Square Error Analysis}

-In this subsection, we validate the above conclusions by examining how the \ac{NMSE} of all \ac{CPR} simulation results varies with the \ac{ROI} size and the noise level (in dB); see Figs.~\ref{fig:nmse-tri}--\ref{fig:nmse-ell}.
-In particular, when investigating the \ac{NMSE}--ROI-pixel trend, we fix the number of \ac{QP} iterations to one (i.e., a single Born step) to control for any additional performance gain introduced by the \ac{QP} refinement itself, so that the observed variation mainly reflects the improvement brought by the \ac{ROI} constraint.
-In contrast, for the \ac{NMSE}--SNR results, the \ac{QP} refinement is executed with the nominal iteration setting to report the performance of the full reconstruction pipeline.
-The \ac{NMSE} of $\boldsymbol\chi$, expressed in dB, is defined as
+In this subsection, we validate the above conclusions by examining how the \ac{NMSE} of all \ac{CPR} simulation results varies with the \ac{ROI} size and the noise level in dB; see Figs.~\ref{fig:nmse-tri}--\ref{fig:nmse-ell}.
+In particular, when investigating the \ac{NMSE}--\ac{ROI}-pixel trend, we fix the number of \ac{QP} iterations to one, i.e., a single Born step, to control for any additional performance gain introduced by the \ac{QP} refinement itself, so that the observed variation mainly reflects the improvement brought by the \ac{ROI} constraint.
+In contrast, for the \ac{NMSE}--\ac{SNR} results, the \ac{QP} refinement is executed with the nominal iteration setting to report the performance of the full reconstruction pipeline.